freddorn/relaxing-hotsprings/README.md

     - Used to simplify the building of a responsive website.

 * [FontAwesome](https://fontawesome.com/)
-    -Library of useful icons.
+    - Library of useful icons.
 Used for navbar menu and social media icons.

 * [Google Fonts](https://fonts.google.com/)
-    -To style the website fonts.
+    - To style the website fonts.

 * [AutoPrefixer](https://autoprefixer.github.io/)
-    -To make sure the css code is valid for all browsers.
+    - To make sure the css code is valid for all browsers.

 ## Testing